dizhar/akamai-test/README.md

-# puppeteer-api-typescript-examples
+# Akamai-test
-This repo contains examples of how to create page objects and tests using [puppeteer](https://github.com/GoogleChrome/puppeteer) and TypeScript.
-The application under test is tourdedave's "[the-internet](https://github.com/tourdedave/the-internet)" project which contains examples of hard to automate pages.
-The test framework is [mocha](https://mochajs.org/).
+This is an example of peroramnce tests using the puppeteer library

 # Dependencies
 * Node.js version 8 or greater